Abdullah1856/Abdullah1856/README.md

 I am a Front-End Web Developer, Mostly works on WordPress
 ---------------------------------------------------------

-Approximately three years ago, I commenced my work in this field.
+Approximately four years ago, I commenced my work in this field.
 In the initial stages, I began learning HTML and CSS and subsequently worked on WordPress projects.
 Over time, I acquired a strong command over WordPress and HTML, as well as CSS.
 Additionally, I had the opportunity to work on a few Shopify projects, and I found the platform intriguing due to its requirement for more coding.
 Moreover, I possess adept skills in server management.
 Presently, I am focusing on advancing my proficiency in JavaScript and React.

 * 🌍  I'm based in Karachi, Pakistan
 * 🖥️  See my portfolio at [https://abdullah1856.github.io/Portfolio](http://abdullah1856.github.io/Portfolio)